 Our mission is to provide sound, credible forecasts to support policy decisions that improve population health and reduce health disparities, by using the best available research evidence and microsimulation analysis - read the infosheet

-Health Forecasting is a companion project to Health Impact Assessment (HIA) at UCLA, developer of HIA CLIC
+Health Forecasting is a companion project to Health Impact Assessment (HIA) at UCLA, developer of HIA CLIC.
+Both projects are housed at the Fielding School of Public Health, Center for Health Advancement.

 Health Forecasting News